merative/acd-containers/src/pages/installing/installing.md

 When deploying in a non air-gapped or connected environment, continue with the following installation.
 These installation steps require internet access to pull images from the image registries.

-### Adding a pull secret for IBM Entitled Registry
+### IBM Entitled Registry Pull Secret

 In order for ACD images to be pulled from the IBM Entitled Registry, a pull secret must be added to the environment.
-This can either be added to the Openshift global pull secret or to the operator service account.
+This can be setup using one of the following:

+1. Added to the Openshift global pull secrets
+2. Added to the operand service account

 The pull secret consists of an API key or entitlement key.
 See [IBM Developer Entitled Registry Login Options](https://playbook.cloudpaklab.ibm.com/ibm-developer-entitled-registry-login-options/) for details.

-#### Verifying entitled registry access
+#### Verifying IBM Entitled Registry access

-Before creating a pull secret, verify the entitled registry key or apikey can access the entitled registry.
+Before setting up the pull secret, verify the entitled registry key or apikey can access the entitled registry.

 Example (Docker with IBM API key):